Documentation and UI link tests

 Open the

-If you receive an error the first time you run this test, run bundle install
+If you receive an error the first time you run this test, run yarn install, which

 installs the dependencies for GitLab, and try again.